-- Food Diet and nutrition, gaining knowledge of the diet and building skills through practical making activities. - Textiles Learning about fibres and fabrics and building basic skills e.g. use of a sewing machine, decoration and production of juggling balls. - Resistant Materials Students use specialist equipment to design and make a jigsaw puzzle; also looking at creating their own flanimal.
+- Food Diet and nutrition, gaining knowledge of the diet and building skills through practical making activities. - Textiles Learning about the industrial revolution and its impact on the textiles industry, then about fibres, fabrics and building basic skills e.g. use of a sewing machine, overlocker and Cadcam embroidery machine.
+Finally to create and make a wall hanging. - Resistant Materials Students develop an understanding of toys across the ages and use specialist equipment to design and make a jigsaw puzzle inspired by M C Esche.

-- Food Development of skills through practical lessons related to nutrition.
-Creating original products for every day meals. - Textiles Students explore colour and texture before researching an African theme.
-Designing and producing a commercial cushion - Resistant Materials Students will research forces and different ways to strengthen structures.
+- Food Staple foods of geographical significance and manufacturing from primary staple products. - Textiles Students explore colour and texture whilst researching natural and synthetic dyes.
+Designing and producing a cushion created from sample testing. - Resistant Materials Students will explore engineers and the development of materials and manufacture from the industrial revolution.
+They will also research forces and different ways to strengthen structures.
 They will then create their own structure in a group to support a load.

-Organisation and safety are key issues in Design Technology.
+Organisation and safety of materials and are key issues in Design Technology.
 Pupils are expected to behave and work in a mature manner at all times in specialist rooms.
 Time management is a key factor.